He tried to kidnap a Florida girl. Luckily, she watched ‘Law & Order’ and knew what to do

 Escambia County deputies say that 30-year-old Jared Paul Stanga attacked Alyssa when she was walking to a bus stop on Perdido Drive and Old Correy Field Road just before 7 a.m.
 Tuesday, May 18.
 The Miami Herald is not using Alyssa’s last name.

 Alyssa is wary.
-She recognized the white SUV and a man inside it from when it passed by her about two or three weeks ago, she told deputies and her mom.
-At that time, the man approached her and said “Hi.”
+She recognized the white SUV and the man inside from when the vehicle passed by about two or three weeks ago, she told deputies and her mom.
+At that time, the driver approached her and said “Hi.”
 Uncomfortable, she walked away to another bus stop as he drove off.

 What the video shows